Troyciv/Troyciv.github.io/_posts/2018-07-03-anki-fundamentals.md

 Each **field** can contain text or links to images, videos and other files (e.g. audio files).
 Internally anki stores everything in a field as html.
 For ease of use Anki renders the html in the field directly and hides the html code.
-Very similar to your web browser which displays you the rendered html code of a website.
+Very similar to your web browser that displays the rendered html code of a website.
 If you want to see the actual html that is stored inside a field simply press `<ctrl-shift-x>` when your cursor is inside a field.
-This can be very helpful for debug purposes.
+This can be very helpful for debugging purposes.

 The **note type** defines:
 * number of **fields** per note